An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Conclusion

 \section{Conclusion}

-This study proposes a novel AttentionMixer framework to address the current limitations of ECP monitoring methods in terms of accuracy and interpretability, with the goal of providing a trustworthy process monitoring framework for ECPs operating under extreme conditions.
+This study proposes a novel AttentionMixer framework to address the current limitations of ECP monitoring methods in terms of accuracy and interpretability, with the goal of providing a trustworthy process monitoring framework.
 The framework employs spatial and temporal adaptive message passing blocks to build a comprehensive representation of ECP logs.
-Additionally, a sparse message passing regularizer is utilized to eliminate spurious and noisy correlations.
-By explicitly modeling variate-wise correlations and effectively eliminating spurious correlations, AttentionMixer achieves better accuracy, interpretability, and therefore, trustworthiness in ECP monitoring.
-The evaluation of AttentionMixer on two real-world ECP monitoring datasets demonstrates its superior performance in terms of accuracy and interpretability, highlighting its potential to achieve trustworthy ECP monitoring.
+A sparse message passing regularizer is utilized to eliminate spurious and noisy correlations.
+By explicitly modeling variate-wise correlations and effectively eliminating spurious correlations, AttentionMixer improves accuracy, interpretability, and thereby trustworthiness of ECP monitoring.

-The first direction aims to explore the role and flexibility of techniques in vanilla Transformers, such as patching~\cite{nie2022time}, sparse attentions~\cite{kitaevreformer,zaheer2020big,choromanskirethinking}, and adversarial training~\cite{wu2020adversarial}, within the AttentionMixer framework, particularly in the SAMP block that is constructed based on variate-wise correlations.
+There are some avenues remained to be investigate.
+First, it is promising to explore the role and flexibility of techniques in vanilla Transformers, such as patching~\cite{nie2022time}, sparse attentions~\cite{bigbird}, and adversarial training~\cite{wu2020adversarial}, within the AttentionMixer framework, particularly in the SAMP block that is constructed based on variate-wise correlations.
 This exploration is expected to further improve the monitoring quality of AttentionMixer.
-The second direction of our future work aims to deploy the proposed model on our online monitoring board\footnotemark[1] to serve nuclear power plants nationwide, which will enable us to evaluate the performance of the framework under a broader range of conditions and further refine its effectiveness. \
+The second future work is to deploy the proposed model on our online monitoring board\footnotemark[1] to serve nuclear power plants nationwide, which will enable us to evaluate the performance of the framework under a broader range of conditions and further refine its effectiveness. \